-By default, within the container Sarus only executes the user-specified application, which is assigned PID 1 in the container's PID namespace.
+By default, Sarus only executes the user-specified application within the container.
+When using a private PID names-pace, the container process is assigned PID 1 in the new namespace.
 The PID 1 process has unique features in Linux: most notably, the process will ignore signals by default and zombie processes will not be reaped inside the container (see [1], [2] for further reference).